cvsouth/http/README.md

 # HTTP

-This package provides HTTP requests in pure PHP, without any additional dependencies such as ext-curl or over-engineered solutions such as Guzzle, and makes handling Exceptions simple too.
+This package provides HTTP requests in pure PHP, without any additional dependencies such as ext-curl or over-engineered solutions like Guzzle, and makes handling Exceptions simple too.

 ## Installation